-Improvements to IFRS 2011-2013 (effective for annual periods beginning on or after 1 July 2014).
+IFRS 15 "Revenue from contracts with customers" (effective for annual periods beginning on or after 1 January 2017).

-IFRIC 21 "Bank Levies" (effective for annual periods beginning on or after 1 January 2014).
+IFRS 9 "Financial Instruments" (effective for annual periods beginning on or after 1 January 2018).

 The Board of Directors expects that the adoption of the above financial reporting standards in future periods will not have a significant effect on the financial statements of the Group and the Company.